 Take your health into your own hands by following a healthy lifestyle to help prevent breast cancer from forming.
 Eating healthy, exercising, and not smoking are protective measures you can take to lower your risk of breast cancer.
 Unhealthy lifestyle choices can lead to risk factors that increase your likelihood of developing cancer.
 Not all risk factors are in your control, such as your family history, but in this blog, we’ll address several things you can do to help reduce your risk of developing breast cancer.

 What is breast cancer?

 Breast cancer is an uncontrolled growth of malignant cells that form in the tissues of the breasts.
 One in eight women will develop invasive breast cancer, and it is the second most common type of cancer in American women.
 This type of cancer is always caused by a genetic abnormality, but only 5-10 percent of the abnormalities are inherited from your parents.
 The remaining 85-90 percent are due to genetic abnormalities from the aging process and normal “wear and tear” of life in general.

-What preventative measures I can take to lower my risk for breast cancer?
+What preventative measures I can take to lower my risk?